ZacGeurts/ConsoleExtras/Readme.md

 Atari 2600<BR />
 My favorite game Dragonfire<BR />
-The game's source code was put into the public domain by developer Bob Smith on May 24, 2003
+The game was put into the public domain by developer Bob Smith on May 24, 2003